ligolang/ligo/gitlab-pages/docs/reference/string.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `String.length s` is the number of characters in the string
+The call `length s` is the number of characters in the string
       `s`.
 Note: `String.length` is another name for `String.size`.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `String.length(s)` is the number of characters in the string
+The call `length(s)` is the number of characters in the string
       `s`.
 Note: `String.length` is another name for `String.size`.

 </Syntax>